Lucid-val/DoneDesk.io/README.md

 It helps users stay organized by enabling them to quickly add, delete, and manage daily tasks — all within a distraction-free interface.

-> ⚙️ **Dev Note:** A React-powered Version 2 of DoneDesk.io is planned with theme support and more features!
+> ⚙️ **Dev Note:** A Version 2 of DoneDesk.io is planned with theme support and more UI features!

 ---